arisdavid/distributed-monte-carlo-simulator/README.md

 Partition default is currently set to 50,000 simulations.

 ### Model
 There is currently one model: Geometric Brownian Motion.
-This model is used to model Stock prices.
+This model is widely applied in Finance to model Stock prices.
 GBM says the change in stock price is the stock price "S" multiplied by the two terms.

 ![Image of GBM](https://github.com/arisdavid/distributed-monte-carlo-simulator/blob/master/static/img/eq.png)